RaviSoji/colab_utils/README.md

        Enter verification code: ___________________
        ```

-3. Authenticate your Google Drive object by clicking the link,
+2. Authenticate your Google Drive object by clicking the link,
     supplying consent, copying the displayed code,
     and pasting into the `verification code` field.
    Remember to press `<enter>` on your keyboard.

-4. Now, you can use this package to do the things you wish were easier to do.
+3. Now, you can use this package to do the things you wish were easier to do.

-### list contents of a directory in your Google Drive:
+## List contents of a directory in your Google Drive
 - The default behavior is to use the root directory of your Google Drive.
   ```
   In [1]: colab_utils.ls_gdrive(drive)